Kanhangad

-Kanhangad ([kaːɲːɐŋːaːɖɨ̆]) is a town, located in the Kasaragod District, state of Kerala, India.
+Kanhangad ([kaːɲːɐŋːaːɖɨ̆]) is a commercial city, located in the Kasaragod District, state of Kerala, India.

 Location

 The area contains villages around Kanhangad town with Kasaragod as the northern border, Nileshwar, popularly known as the 'cultural town' of Kasaragod district with its rich rivers and lakes; as the southern boundary.
 The eastern part of Kanhangad is categorized as Panathur area with the difference in terrain mainly because of the hilly terrain and hill stations and to the West lies the Arabian Sea.

 The importance of Kanhangad is that it lies in the exact centre between the two major cities Mangalore and Kannur, equidistant from their respective district headquarters.